nico-web3/lnx/docs/how-is-lnx-built/Deploy-Cartesi.md

 ![Screen6](../../static/img/screen6.png)

-As we don’t have enough working examples provided by Sunodo (that will ensure that it will work and potentially it seems that we’ll need to set a Validator and pay for it), we’re going to use [rollups-examples](https://github.com/cartesi/rollups-examples) and clone the Echo dApp from there.
+After building the initial locally working  application, we’re going to use [rollups-examples](https://github.com/cartesi/rollups-examples) and clone the Echo dApp from there.

 ## Building an echo dApp from Cartesi Rollups examples